-SVG to Data URI — CSS Background Generator
+SVG to Data URI Online — CSS Background Generator

 Convert raw SVG markup into a compact data URI you can paste into CSS background-image or inline HTML.
 Runs locally in your browser.